 All across the United States, Americans are making food at home to sell in their communities.
 Together, they form a small but growing industry—the homemade or “cottage food” industry.
 The movement fits within a larger trend toward healthy eating and responsible sourcing, as consumers take greater interest in where their food comes from and who makes it.
 Louisiana expanded opportunities for cottage food producers in 2013 with the passage of Louisiana Act 542, creating rules for the preparation of “low-risk foods” in the home for sale.
-The state amended the law in 2014 with the passage of Louisiana House Bill 1270.
+The state amended the law in 2014 with the passage of Louisiana HB 1270 and again in 2022 with HB 828.
 Louisiana cottage food producers now may sell a wide variety of foods in the state, albeit with a few restrictions.

 |Grades For Homemade Food Laws||Louisiana|

 For more information about how the state was graded, see the Baking Bad report page.

 Louisiana cottage food types

 |What Shelf-Stable Foods Can I Sell in Louisiana?||Baked goods, candies, cane syrup, dried mixes, jams, jellies, sauces, syrups, and spices.|

 |Can I Sell Refrigerated Baked Goods in Louisiana?||Yes|

 |Can I Sell Acidified or Pickled Foods in Louisiana?||Yes|